emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 ## June 22

-housing price angle for industrial institutions more on powerplant EDA-add coloration based on energy source could maybe try and find actual industry info for these FT500 HQ and color like that what states have the most of certain types of energy?
+- housing price angle for industrial institutions
+- more on powerplant EDA-add coloration based on energy source
+- could maybe try and find actual industry info for these FT500 HQ and color like that
+- what states have the most of certain types of energy?

+unemployment rates?